huangyuan3h/socrates-fe/README.md

 # AI Learning Agent for Children

-This project is focused on developing an AI agent designed to assist children in their learning journey.
+This project aims to develop a comprehensive educational AI agent for children.
+It will guide children on a learning journey through human history, providing education that progresses from basic concepts to more in-depth topics, all while making learning engaging and enjoyable through gamification.

 ## Overview